facebook/react-native-website/docs/building-for-tv.md

 }
 ```

-- _Dev Menu support_: On the emulator, cmd-M will bring up the developer menu, similar to Android.
+- _Dev Menu support_: On the emulator, cmd-M will bring up the Dev Menu, similar to Android.
 To bring it up on a real Android TV device, press the menu button or long press the fast-forward button on the remote.
 (Please do not shake the Android TV device, that will not work :) )

 - _Known issues_: